Updates to the Ontario Fire Code took effect on January 1, 2026. Take action now to enhance safety.

 • Eliminating nuisance alarms

-• Calling for help (how/when/from where)
+• Calling for help (how, when, from and where) and much more

 • Your contact information, including name and telephone number